eallrich/checkniner/tools/backups/README.md

     + Using django's dumpdata command to get JSON fixtures for each app
 3. If a prior archive does not exist, assume this is the first run and go to 5
 4. If the new dataset is identical to the existing one, exit the backup script
-    + Comparing via SHA1 hashes of the new and existing pg\_dump outputs
+    + Comparing via SHA1 hashes of the new/existing auth and checkouts fixtures
 5. Package the archive into a single .tar.gz
 6. Upload the file to S3 via boto